Skip to content

 The School Room is totally inclusive, providing personalised educational support for all children medically able to access learning, regardless of their mobility or ability.

-We have introduced a sensory tent for pupils who prefer a quiet space to work or read.
+We have introduced a sensory tent for students who prefer a quiet space to work or read.
 We use Makaton signs and Widget symbols to support communication.

-Our teaching staff work collaboratively with parents/carers, mainstream schools and health professionals to ensure that the educational needs, health and emotional wellbeing of students are met.
+Our teaching staff work collaboratively with parents/carers, home schools and health professionals to ensure that the educational needs, health and emotional wellbeing of students are met.

 Evening and Weekend Resources